o-flores/busca-livre/README.md

   ### My main objectives by creating this app were:
     - Practice Redux and Redux-Thunk
-    - Practice using and real and complex API
+    - Practice using a real and complex API

   ### To take this app to the next level:
     - Integrate with an auth service